f-droid/fdroid-website/_docs/Submitting_to_F-Droid_Quick_Start_Guide.md

-And now I was ready to request my package be included in F-Droid by committing and pushing the changes I had made to the fdroiddata project to my forked repo, and clicking the Merge Request button in the gitlab UI.
+And now I was ready to request my package be included in F-Droid by committing and pushing the changes I had made to the fdroiddata project to my forked repo, and clicking the Merge Request button in the GitLab UI.
 My merge request is
 here:
 [gitlab.com/fdroid/fdroiddata/merge_requests/1965](https://gitlab.com/fdroid/fdroiddata/merge_requests/1965)